alem-01/alem_public/subjects/flutter_piscine/person/README.md

 ### Object Oriented Programming

 Dart supports object oriented programming on which Flutter framework relies.
-Instead of working only with functions in OOP you work with classes, each of which has 2 concepts: attributed and method.
+Instead of working only with functions in OOP you work with classes, each of which has 2 concepts: attribute and method.
 Attributes are needed to store various data in the instance of Class and methods are functions, which can use Class attributes for various manipulations.
-To understand OOP and its difference from functional programming visit this website.
+To understand OOP and its difference from functional programming visit [this website](https://www.freecodecamp.org/news/object-oriented-programming-concepts-21bb035f7260/).

 Here is an example of the Class in Dart: